 The 999 Club design includes an integrated platform to raise the mattresses off the ground and to provide space for storage underneath.
 Feedback from the installation and from people using the shelter will be used to refine the design further.

-It is hoped that the design can be adopted by community groups to provide temporary accommodation in a number of scenarios including winter shelters like this, and emergency housing.
+It is hoped that the design can be adopted by other community groups to provide temporary accommodation in a number of scenarios including night shelters like this, as well as emergency housing.
 Our design, including cutting and assembly instructions will be made freely available for charities to use under a Creative Commons License.